nikbearbrown/INFO_7390_Art_and_Science_of_Data/TA_Contest_Fall_23/README.md

 ## Requirements

-Read the syllabus [https://github.com/nikbearbrown/INFO_7390_Art_and_Science_of_Data](https://github.com/nikbearbrown/INFO_7390_Art_and_Science_of_Data) and create a lesson for one of the topics listed under "Weekly Schedule."
+Read the syllabus [https://github.com/nikbearbrown/INFO_7390_Art_and_Science_of_Data](https://github.com/nikbearbrown/INFO_7390_Art_and_Science_of_Data) and contest details [https://github.com/nikbearbrown/INFO_7390_Art_and_Science_of_Data/tree/main/TA_Contest_Fall_23](https://github.com/nikbearbrown/INFO_7390_Art_and_Science_of_Data/tree/main/TA_Contest_Fall_23).
+Create a lesson for one of the topics listed under "Weekly Schedule."
 The lesson must include theory, working examples through code, slides, and a quiz related to the lesson.
 I will start reviewing the submissions on August 19, 2023 and continue until all TA positions are filled.

 ## Why Participate?